 Adult Fear: Even before GUILT, Stigma, and Neo-GUILT kick in, several operations illustrate the stress and tension associated with medical operations, especially when the patient's life is in critical danger.

-All There in the Earlier Game: If you haven't played Second Opinion you wont know what Naomi and Little Guy are referencing when they are talking about not talking about their pasts.
+If you haven't played Second Opinion you wont know what Naomi and Little Guy are referencing when they are talking about not talking about their pasts.
 They're both ex-Delphi agents.

 Second Opinion does this to itself - the climax of the main plot is glossed over so it can launch straight into the remake content and can be downright disappointing if one doesn't have access to Under The Knife to see the full version.
 It does close up some plot holes, though, such as how Delphi actually learned about Triti.